bifurcation/userinfo-vc/userinfo-vc.md

 `email` scopes).
 A UserInfo VC is distinguished from other Verifiable Credentials by including the `UserInfoCredential` value in its list of types.

-A UserInfo Verifiable Credential issued by an OpenID Provider MUST satisfy the following requirements:
+A UserInfo VC issued by an OpenID Provider MUST satisfy the following
+requirements:

 * An UserInfo VC MUST be represented as a JWT-formatted VC, as specified in Section 6.3.1 of [@!W3C.vc-data-model].